sabbir-rupom/akaash-rest-api/README.md

 	</Directory>
 </VirtualHost>
 ```
-* Add your vhost information and point to the localhost IP.
+* Add your virtual-host information and point to the localhost IP.
 Go to `Windows\System32\drivers\etc` and open file `hosts` with admin permission.
 Then append a similar line as follows:
 ```
 127.0.0.1	rest-api.test
 ```
-* Restart your apache server [Note: *change your php.ini file if any module is missing.
+* Restart your apache server [Note: *update your php.ini file if any module is missing.
 Check the apache logs if you get any unknown error*]
 * [**NOTE**] If you are having trouble installing memcache in your system, simply follow [ this guide ](https://commaster.net/content/installing-memcached-windows)
   * If your windows is 64bit and PHP version 7.2, use the ts version of `php-7.2.x_memcache.dll` as module extension
   * Use the binary version of `memcached-win64-1.4.*.zip` to install memcache server.
 Follow the instructions accordingly.